Kingsford-Group/glitter/README.md

 ## Configuration Files

 By default, the output of weave is a text file that uses the LaTeX class `glittertex`.
 If you are happy with this, there is nothing you need to change.
-You can typeset the file using `pdflatex foo.tex` (or it will be typeset automatically if you don’t get `-dont-build`).
+You can typeset the file using `pdflatex foo.tex` (or it will be typeset automatically if you don’t use `-dont-build`).
 But much of this output can be customized.

 The default substitutions and options are given in the table below.
 The `\glitter…` commands are defined in the `glittertex` LaTeX class.